89luca89/distrobox/docs/usage/distrobox-create.md

 	--clone/-c:		name of the distrobox container to use as base for a new container this will be useful to either rename an existing distrobox or have multiple copies of the same environment.
-	--home/-H		select a custom HOME directory for the container.
+	--home/-H:		select a custom HOME directory for the container.
 Useful to avoid host's home littering with temp files.
-	--volume		additional volumes to add to the container --additional-flags/-a:	additional flags to pass to the container manager command --additional-packages/-ap:	additional packages to install during initial container setup --init-hooks		additional commands to execute during container initialization --pre-init-hooks	additional commands to execute prior to container initialization --init/-I		use init system (like systemd) inside the container. this will make host's processes not visible from within the container.
+	--volume:		additional volumes to add to the container --additional-flags/-a:	additional flags to pass to the container manager command --additional-packages/-ap:	additional packages to install during initial container setup
+	--init-hooks:		additional commands to execute during container initialization
+	--pre-init-hooks:	additional commands to execute prior to container initialization --init/-I:		use init system (like systemd) inside the container. this will make host's processes not visible from within the container.
-	--compatibility/-C:	show list of compatible images
+	--nvidia:		try to integrate host's nVidia drivers in the guest --compatibility/-C:	show list of compatible images
 	--help/-h:		show this message
 	--no-entry:		do not generate a container entry in the application list --dry-run/-d:		only print the container manager command generated --verbose/-v:		show more verbosity
 	--version/-V:		show version